BIOGRAPHY

 Genevieve Allotey-Pappoe is a Ghanaian researcher and composer born and raised in Nigeria.
 She started playing piano at the age of 5 under the tutelage of her father, a music educator and consultant based in Lagos.
 As a child, she won many piano competitions organised by the Musical Society of Nigeria (MUSON) and passed the Royal School of Music London (ABRSM) grade 8 exams for piano and music theory.
 Genevieve was the music prefect and school pianist at her high school, Queens College Lagos.

 As a scholar, she has presented her work at various international conferences in the USA, Canada, England, Ireland, Norway, Germany, and Ghana.
-She has two forthcoming publications.
+She has published in the Journal for Popular Music Studies and has a forthcoming publication in Ethnomusicology Forum (formerly known as the British Journal for Ethnomusicology).

 As a composer, Genevieve adopts an intercultural approach to composition by incorporating stylistic elements of West African and Western Classical music.
 From rhythms, vocal techniques, instruments and scales or modes, Genevieve often adopts Akin Euba's "Creative Ethnomusicology" method to composition.
-Her compositions have been performed in Ghana, Greece, USA and Nigeria.
+Her compositions have been performed in Ghana, Greece, USA, Nigeria, and Kenya.